fabiod20/parasite-eggs-identification/README.md

 The contest aims at the detection of parasite eggs in microscopic images.
 The task is to determine whether a parasite egg appears or not in a given image.

-The solution shown in the Notebook, implemented by means of *PyTorch*, is made up of tree main stages:
+The solution shown in the Notebook, implemented by means of *PyTorch*, is made up of different stages:
 - **Data understanding**: extract some useful information from the training images.
 - **Data preparation**: prepare data for the next stage.
 - **Modeling**: deep learning approaches were used to face the problem, in particular *Convolutional Neural Network* (CNN).
-- **Evaluation**: evaluating models' performance.
+- **Evaluation**: evaluating model's performance.